codingMustache/codingMustache/README.md

 ## Joke of the Day

-Remember, the best angle to approach a problem from is the "try" angle.
+Did you hear the one about the guy with the broken hearing aid?
+Neither did he.

 ## Daily Trivia

-Which of the following is a personal computer made by the Japanese company Fujitsu?
+What five letter word is the motto of the IBM Computer company?
- 1. FM-7
+ 1. Click
- 2. MSX
+ 2. Logic
- 3. Xmillennium
+ 3. Pixel
- 4. PC-9801
+ 4. Think

 <details>
   <summary>Answer</summary>
-  FM-7
+  Think
 </details>